oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Attack Description

-For a more detailed attack description, refer to [@arXiv.1601.01229] and [@I-D.ietf-oauth-mix-up-mitigation].
 The description here closely follows [@arXiv.1601.01229], with variants of the attack outlined below.

 Preconditions: For this variant of the attack to work, we assume that